 This added a few more minutes of fun to the whole idea.
 I loved how the teacher stayed engaged in the play.
 She gave the children room to tumble as they liked but also spent time helping the children think of how to play safely.

 In the process of planning your day, make sure you are giving attention to the need for children to get physical.
 They need the large motor experience just as much as they need all other aspects of the program you provide.
-There are many ways to keep it constructive but don’t over do the structure – use their interest and ability as a guide and let your preschoolers invest time in physical (large motor) play!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+There are many ways to keep it constructive but don’t over do the structure – use their interest and ability as a guide and let your preschoolers invest time in physical (large motor) play!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest